Health Benefits of Hibiscus

 • Anti-inflammatory effects are also present in these ingredients.
 There is little or no clinical data on the use of hibiscus as a chemopreventive agent, according to research.

-Effects on obesity and as laxatives
+Effects on obesity and use as laxatives

 • Hibiscus may aid in weight loss and obesity prevention.

 • Hibiscus extracts have been shown in animal studies to help reduce fat cell accumulation.
-This may help to prevent obesity-related problems like fatty liver and insulin resistance.
+This may help to prevent obesity related problems like fatty liver and insulin resistance.

 • Certain hibiscus preparations contain fibre that may aid in weight loss.